-A card may be swiped past the read head at any time.
-The magnetic stripe must face toward the head and may be swiped in either direction.
-If there is data encoded on the card, the device will attempt to decode the data and then send the results to the host via a USB HID input report.
+When using a USB HID SureSwipe reader (with dual heads), the magnetic stripe can face toward the front or the back, and may be swiped in either direction.

+If there is data encoded on the card, the reader will attempt to decode the data and then send the results to the host via a USB HID input report.
 After the results are sent to the host, the device will be ready to read the next card.